razzkumar/vault-env/README.md

 ## Vault Setup

-Before using vault-env, you need to set up Vault with the required engines and keys:
+Before using vlt, you need to set up Vault with the required engines and keys:

 ```bash
 # Enable KV v2 secrets engine